JRivera-31/discord-bot/README.md

   * [Technologies](#technologies)

 ## Installation
 Download the files or clone the repo to your computer.
+You can use these files as a template for your bot but you will need to create your bot on discords developer portal.
 Make sure you have python installed, in your terminal run:

 ```
 pip install -U discord.py[voice]